jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Component type**: function

 **Component purpose and responsibilities**:
-- **Purpose**: Create an OpenAI LLM with the given model and temperature
+- **Purpose**: Create an OpenAI LLM with the given model and temperature, with conditional structured output and tool binding
 - **Responsibilities**:
   - Creates ChatOpenAI instance with specified model and temperature
+  - Binds tools to LLM if provided
-  - Configures structured output with JSON mode
+  - Configures structured output with JSON mode only for non-researcher/expert agents
   - Provides factory pattern for OpenAI LLM creation
   - Enables consistent LLM configuration across the system

 **Component interface**:
 - **Inputs**:
+  - name: string // The agent name for conditional structured output logic
   - model: string // The OpenAI model to use (e.g., "gpt-4", "gpt-3.5-turbo")
   - temperature: float // The temperature setting for the LLM (0.0 to 2.0)
-  - output_schema: dict // The structured output schema for JSON mode
+  - output_schema: dict = none // Optional structured output schema for JSON mode
+  - tools: list = none // Optional list of tools to bind to the LLM
 - **Outputs**:
   - ChatOpenAI // The configured OpenAI LLM instance
 - **Validations**: